 The institution recognizes that appropriate safeguards must be in place to assure the authentication of learner identity and the integrity of learner work in blended, distributed and distance programs.
+The institution educates faculty and learners about effective practices to protect academic integrity in online learning environments, and maintains procedures designed to address breaches when they occur.
 Documented procedures and appropriate storage protocols assure that security of personal information is protected in conducting assessments and evaluations and in the dissemination of results.
 It is equally important to establish procedures and timelines by which personal data no longer needed for authentication purposes will be destroyed.